casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 # Writing Casper Smart Contract Integration Tests

-Hi everyone I hope you're all having a good day.
-Thanks for joining me today as you'll learn to write integration tests to test smart contracts for the Casper Network without having to deploy them to the network itself.
+In today's lecture you'll learn to write integration tests to test smart contracts for the Casper Network without having to deploy them to the network itself.
 The tests that you will write will execute locally in a mock VM that adheres to the same rules that the full-fledged Casper networks do.
 This way, you can perform tests to ensure expected outcomes without needing to wait for deploys, specific blocks or conditions, and without needing to fund accounts.
 For today's example, we will use the "counter" smart contract that we built previously.
 Since we wrote this smart contract three weeks ago we will take a moment to go over the contract before we write the tests, but in essence, all it does is store a number and expose an entrypoint that increments it.

 Begin by opening the counter smart contracts directory in an editor like VS Code.
 If you don't have the project on standby, you can clone it from its [git repository](https://github.com/casper-university/2.8-Writing-Smart-Contracts-In-Rust).